-- Our plan, including: - Financial information - o How the plan has been rated by plan Members - The number of appeals made by Members - How to leave the plan - Our network providers and our network pharmacies, including: - How to choose or change primary care providers - Qualifications of our network providers and pharmacies - How we pay providers in our network - For a list of providers and pharmacies in the plan's network, refer to the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website at www.nhpri.org/INTEGRITY.
+- Our plan, including: - Financial information - How the plan has been rated by plan Members - The number of appeals made by Members - How to leave the plan - Our network providers and our network pharmacies, including: - How to choose or change primary care providers - Qualifications of our network providers and pharmacies - How we pay providers in our network - A list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
+For more detailed information about our providers or pharmacies, call Member Services, or visit our website at www.nhpri.org/INTEGRITY. - Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and about rules you must follow, including: - o Services and drugs covered by the plan - Limits to your coverage and drugs - o Rules you must follow to get covered services and drugs